15 Best NFT Projects for 2023

 8. NFT Worlds

-The undoxxed founders of NFT Worlds are known only by the pseudonyms ArkDev and Temptranquil.
+The undoxxed, or anonymous, founders of NFT Worlds are known only by the pseudonyms ArkDev and Temptranquil.
 The project is an NFT game and metaverse where owners hold verifiable rights to digital land.

 NFTs in NFT Worlds evolve as owners develop their metaverse.
 When the worlds start, they look like pixelated views of woods, waterfronts and rolling hills.